exercism/abap/exercises/practice/secret-handshake/.docs/instructions.md

 This is because the decimal number 3 is 2+1 in powers of two and thus `11` in binary.

 Let's now examine the input 19 which is 16+2+1 in powers of two and thus `10011` in binary.
-Recalling that the addition of 16 (`10000` in binary) reverses an array and that we already know what array is returned given input 3, the string_table returned for input 19 is:
+Recalling that the addition of 16 (`10000` in binary) reverses the sequence and that we already know what result is returned given input 3, the string_table returned for input 19 is:

 | Row | TABLE_LINE   |
 | --- | ------------ |